aj47/clickolas-cage/README.md

 > a chrome extension that performs web browsing actions autonomously to complete a given goal/task (using GPT-4 as a brain).

 ## Structure

 - Popup.jsx
   - contains the popup shown when the extension is clicked
 - Content script
   - this should execute DOM actions
 - Background.js
   - this should hold the execution plan and history.

 ## Installing

 1. Check if your `Node.js` version is >= **14**.
-2. Change or configurate the name of your extension on `src/manifest`.
+2. Run `npm install` to install the dependencies.
-3. Run `npm install` to install the dependencies.
+3. you need to either be running a local model on `http://localhost:1234` or change the openAI config in `src/utils.js`

 ## Developing